advertise contact

 Aerobic Training

-Heart disease, the number one killer in our society, can be greatly reduced by those who exercise both their heart and lungs (aerobic system) on a regular basis.
+Heart disease, the number one killer in our society, can be greatly reduced by those who train both their heart and lungs (aerobic system) on a regular basis.

-The easy way to decide if you're working too hard, or in the wrong training zone, is the talk test, if you can hold a conversation easily, then you are probably working too easy - if you can't say a couple of words, you may be working too hard.
+The easy way to decide if you're working too hard, or in the wrong training zone, is the talk test, if you can hold a conversation easily, then you are probably training too easy - if you can't say a couple of words, you may be exercising too hard.

 What factors affect aerobic training?